Managing Director & Senior Partner

 While there is no need to completely rewrite the transformation rule book when it comes to digital, some issues will need your attention—such as the rate at which the critical underlying technologies for your industry are evolving, and thus how often you should revisit the underlying strategy to refresh the transformation plan.

 Technological progress can be linear or discontinuous.
 In industries with slower-moving technologies, traditional top-down strategy development approaches work.
 But planning three years out can set you up for executional failure if changes in technologies and market dynamics shift more rapidly.
-In these faster-moving, more unpredictable industries, you will need a more iterative, agile approach to planning, one that balances strategic alignment from above with market insight from below.
+In these faster-moving, more unpredictable industries, you will need a Fast Execution Needs Fast Strategy to planning, one that balances strategic alignment from above with market insight from below.

 As with any organizational transformation, maintaining a strong center will be critical.
 That’s where program management lives, ensuring process standardization, data management, and talent acquisition.
 A transformation office, led by a chief digital transformation officer, can keep up the momentum, rigorously tracking progress against detailed goals, milestones, and metrics—and signal when it’s time to adjust course.